malrase/malrase.github.io/source/_posts/2014-07-12-prague-cocktail-bar-reviews.markdown

   <div class="alt">Inside Bugsy's</div>
 </div>

 The crowd was... strange.
 Everyone was dressed as if they were in a club.
 Short skirts and heels for women, blazers and super-shiny shoes for the guys.
 When we walked out later that evening, we realised we must be in the "club" district, as every other doorway had a bouncer and a line of people waiting to get in.
-Maybe Bugsy's is more of a pre-club venue.
+Maybe Bugsy's is more of a pre-club venue?

-We sat down and were presented with one of the most amazing drink menus I've seen.
+When we sat down, we were presented with one of the most amazing drink menus I've seen.
 It's a thick book designed as a graphic novel.
-The cocktails are split into broad categories, and each category has a beautiful double-page spread followed by a few pages of a story.
+The cocktails are split into broad categories, and each category has a beautiful double-page spread listing out the cocktails followed by a few pages of a story.
 We follow a single character through a noir scene (for classic cocktails), a Caribbean adventure (for rum cocktails), a scene with Batman (for "Gotham Cocktails," whatever they are), and so on.
 There was even a page for mocktails where our hero ended up being pulled over and passing a breathalyser test.

-Anyway, the range of cocktails (despite the menu) was pretty disappointing.
+Anyway, the *range* of cocktails (despite the menu) was pretty disappointing.
 Nearly all were either classics, or vague variations on rum cocktails.
 I got a gin fizz and Hampton a vesper.
 For a bar snack, the server gave us this shot-glass of things that looked like undercooked chips.
-Turns out they were some kind of weird string-cheese that had been rolled in spices or something?
+Turns out they were some kind of string-cheese that had been rolled in spices or something?
 It was super-weird.

 <div class="img">
   <img src="/images/the-journey/prague/cocktails/bugsys-cheese.jpg">
   <div class="alt">Weird cheese</div>
 </div>

-I was pretty disappointed, to be honest.
+Overall, I was pretty disappointed, to be honest.
 That plus my confusion (or their confusion) of what the bar *was*.
-The cocktails were pretty high-end, and not cheap.
+The cocktails were pretty high-end, and not cheap – which suggests an upscale bar.
 Yet mix that with the disco soundtrack, weird pink lighting everywhere, and about-to-go-clubbing crowd and I didn't really want to spend a lot of time there.

 Overall: 3.4/10